leeway64/promoting-human-rights-a-collection-of-organizations-I-support/doc/docker/README.md

 Information in this file, unless otherwise stated, is taken from [here](https://www.youtube.com/watch?v=fqMOX6JJhGo).

+Docker containers are kind of like virtual machines, except they share the same operating system kernel.
+The OS kernel handles the underlying hardware.
+For example, let's say that your computer is running Ubuntu with Docker installed.
+Docker can run any version of Linux, since all Linux OSs (such as Ubuntu) share the same OS kernel.

 ## Useful Docker Commands

 - `sudo docker ps -a`: Show all stopped and running containers.